CloudSecurityAlliance/Email-Domains/README.md

 * Temporary/Disposable
 * Email to SMS/MMS gateways
-* Free signup
+* Free signup domains
-* Known good free signup
+* Known good domains

 This repo has tools to download and collate the above lists.